fauna/faunadb-jvm/docs/java.md

 If you are using the FaunaDB-Cloud version:
  - remove the 'withEndpoint line below
- - substitute your secret for "secret" below
+ - "substitute "secret" for your authentication key's secret

 ```java
     FaunaClient adminClient = FaunaClient.builder()